aymen-mouelhi/get-started-with-r/chapter1.md

 - Calculate the sum of `1` and `2` in the editor on the right.
 - Calculate the sum of `42` and `88` in the editor on the right.
 *** =hint
-Notice that R does not care much for spaces before and after operations.
-Both operations above are executed without any problemes.

 *** =pre_exercise_code
 ```{r}